Nurse Anesthetist (CRNA) Degrees and Program Requirements

 Becoming a CRNA requires more time and education than some other nursing specialties.
 While a Master of Science in Nursing (MSN) is currently the minimum degree requirement, the profession will require a doctoral degree by 2025, per the American Association of Nurse Anesthetists (AANA).

 But the extra time and effort can pay off.
 This career is in demand.
-CRNAs are a type of advanced registered nurse practitioner (ARNP), a group that includes certified nurse midwives, family nurse practitioners, and more.
-Projected job growth for ARNPs is strong—45% through 2030, according to the U.S Bureau of Labor Statistics.
+CRNAs are a type of advanced practice nurses, a group that includes certified nurse midwives, family nurse practitioners, and more.
+Projected job growth for CRNAs is strong—9% through 2032, according to the U.S Bureau of Labor Statistics.

 Becoming a CRNA requires more time and education than some other nursing specialties, but the effort can pay off.
 This career is in demand.

-According to U.S. News and World Report, job market and salary contribute to the career’s rank of #15 on the list of Best Healthcare Jobs of 2020.
-Among advanced registered nurse practitioners, CRNAs have the highest salaries—a median $120,680 per year, according to the BLS.
+According to U.S. News and World Report, job market and salary contribute to the nurse anesthetist rank of #8 on the list of Best Healthcare Jobs of 2021.
+Among advanced registered nurse practitioners, CRNAs have the highest salaries—a median of $203,090 per year, according to the BLS.

 If you’re considering pursuing a career as a CRNA, learn what it takes to enter a degree program and what you can expect to study while you’re there.